 21/05/21 UK Deaths: 9.
 Harborough Infected:18.

-Earl evening Sue and I set about about preparing the pre-match food and arranging the lounge so that social distancing could be maintained.
-We were following the rules set down for pubs and restaurants; hand sanitiser, masks worn when not sitting, eating/drinking and windows open for fresh-air.
-In the past i. t has been our custom to visit rugby finals at Twickenham and have pie, mash, mushy peas and red-wine prior to the game at a small bistro in Twickenham village, and that was the fayre on offer this evening.
+Earl evening Sue and I set about preparing the pre-match food and arranging the lounge so that social distancing could be maintained.
+We were following the rules set down for pubs and restaurants; hand sanitiser, masks are worn when not sitting, eating/drinking and windows open for fresh air.
+In the past i. t has been our custom to visit rugby finals at Twickenham and have pie, mash, mushy peas and red wine before the game at a small bistro in Twickenham village, and that was the fayre on offer this evening.
 Sue prepared the mash and peas while I heated the pies, in readiness for a 7 pm sit down.

 Today the last of the sweetcorn were planted and the side shoots of the tomatoes in the greenhouse were pinched out.
 Early evening we had a brief visit by Jamie in the R8 to pick up his late Christmas presents and to photograph the car as it appears he is selling it.